deeppavlov/chatsky/docs/source/user_guides/basic_conceptions.rst

 ~~~~~~~~~~~~~~~~~~

 In DFF, you should provide handling for situations where the user makes requests
-that do not trigger any of the specified transitions.
+that do not trigger any of the transitions specified in the script graph.
 To cover that use case, DFF requires you to define a fallback node that the agent will move to
 when no adequate transition has been found.

-Like other nodes, the fallback node can either use a callback to produce a response
+Like other nodes, the fallback node can either use a message or a callback to produce a response
 which gives you a lot of freedom in creating situationally appropriate error messages.
 Create friendly error messages and, if possible, suggest alternative options.
 This ensures a smoother user experience even when the bot encounters unexpected inputs.